-Addressing this question in a global way, every few years The International Coaching Federation pairs with Erickson International to study the question of coaching effectiveness and gathers data on what clients say they have achieved through the coaching relationship and how it’s changed their lives.
+Addressing this question in a global way, every few years Erickson International pairs with The International Coaching Federation to study the question of coaching effectiveness and gathers data on what clients say they have achieved through the coaching relationship and how it’s changed their lives.

-Let’s Turn to How Perception of Career Coaching Has Rapidly Changed
+How the Positive Perception of Career Coaching Has Rapidly Changed Over Time

 So no matter the stage of your career, here are some of the basics and a few reasons people seek a career coach specifically.